johnwck/my_da_ds_work/my_projects_github_pages/pytorch_convolutional_neural_network_part_1/README.md

 <br>
 <br>

-That is, folks!
+That's it, folks!
 As mentioned above, here are some references which you can read more about for the detailed explanations:
 <br>
 <br>